Wednesday, March 29, 2017

 9. From Sextus: a kindly disposition, and the pattern of a household governed by the paterfamilias; the concept of life lived according to nature; an unaffected dignity; intuitive concern for his friends; tolerance both of ordinary people and of the emptily opinionated; an agreeable manner with all, so that the pleasure of his conversation was greater than any flattery, and his very presence brought him the highest respect from all the company; certainty of grasp and method in the discovery and organization of the essential principles of life; never to give the impression of anger or any other passion, but to combine complete freedom from passion with the greatest human affection; to praise without fanfare, and to wear great learning lightly.

-intuitive concern for his friends - caring for other; justice, not treating friends unkindly.
+Having an intuitive concern for friends might mean caring for others or having a concern for justice and not treating friends unkindly.

 Friday, March 17, 2017